MitulVarmora/StickyHeaderTableView/README.md

 2. Copy the styleable StickyHeaderTableView from "res/value/attr.xml" file and past it to your res/value/attr.xml file

 3. That's it.
-You can check MainActivity.java and activity_main.xml for demo.<br/><br/>Or you can use below codes
+You can check MainActivity.java and activity_main.xml for demo.
+Or you can use below codes:

     In your xml layout file